Gatumba

-The village of Gatumba lies on the western side of Burundi, near the border with the Democratic Republic of the Congo.
-The place is known for a massacre that took place at a refugee camp connected to the village.
+Gatumba is a village in western Burundi, near the border with the Democratic Republic of the Congo.
+The place is known for a massacre that took place at Gatumba refugee camp connected to the village.

 Massacre

 On August 13, 2004, a refugee camp in Gatumba was the scene of one of the largest civilian massacres carried out in Burundi in recent years.